Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/05/html-5-form-elements-new-attributes.md

     - HTML
 ---

-One of the most inspiring sections of Tech Days in London today was the introduction to HTML 5 form elements, part of [Bruce Lawson’s](http://www.brucelawson.co.uk/) presentation.
+One of the most inspiring sections of Tech Days in London today was the introduction to HTML 5 form elements, part of [Bruce Lawson's](http://www.brucelawson.co.uk/) presentation.
 Bruce introduced many of the new form elements and also touched on the new attributes you can use in conjunction with the new types.

 Essentially, you now have input types for date, email, web address, numbers, ranges and searches and you have attributes for auto-focus, validation and place-holders.
 All of this excitement got me reading the draft specifications.

-To start off, let’s look at the new HTML5 input attributes that are used on the test page.
+To start off, let's look at the new HTML5 input attributes that are used on the test page.

 ## HTML5 Input Attributes